maxkagamine/wsl-tools/README.md

 Options:
   -f, --force
-          Ignore nonexistent files
+          Ignore nonexistent files.
       --rm
           Hide all dialogs and let the shell permanently delete anything it can't recycle.
-Warnings:
+Directories will produce an error unless --recursive.
+          Files in the WSL filesystem will be deleted Linux-side.

-          • This may result in files that could have been recycled being nuked instead; see comment in `recycle_bin.rs` for details.
+          Warning: this may result in files that could have been recycled beingnuked instead; see comment in `recycle_bin.rs` for details.

-          • Directories will be deleted recursively.

-          • Files in the WSL filesystem that require sudo cannot be deleted with `recycle` (Explorer won't do it).
+  -r, --recursive
+          Allow recycling and deleting directories when --rm is used.
+No effect without --rm (the shell will display a dialog instead).
   -v, --verbose
-          Show recycle progress in the terminal
+          Show recycle progress in the terminal.
   -h, --help
-          Print help (see a summary with '-h')
+          Print help
   -V, --version
           Print version

 ```

 ## open